 What is Data Science?

-Data science is an umbrella term to describe the entire complex and multistep processes used to extract value from data.
+Data science is a comprehensive term encapsulating the intricate, multi-step processes used to extract value from data.

-Data science enables us to make sense of the vast amounts of information that deliver intelligence and insights enabling us to do more.
+Data science empowers us to meaningfully utilize vast amounts of information, gaining insights that enable us to do more.

-Data scientists use various forms of artificial intelligence to connect data insights to valuable outcomes.
+Data scientists employ various forms of artificial intelligence to link data insights with valuable outcomes.

 It’s a Digital World